tjdaley/NotTrcpTwitterBot/README.md

 ## During Testing

 If you need to run without actually publishing to Twitter, then you can include the **--notweet** option.
-For example, if you use this command line:
+For example:

 ```
 $ python publish.py --status --time 17:24 --notweet
 ```

 The above command line will print a status bar, pretend to send a tweet, then wait until 5:24 p.m. to (fake) send the next tweet.
-I use this to test the logic for analyzing thelast tweet to determine the next tweet.
+I use this to test the logic for analyzing the last tweet to determine the next tweet, i.e. debugging the ```get_last_trcp()``` and ```get_next_trcp()``` methods.

 # Resources and Inspiration

 I wrote this as my first Twitterbot after reading (most of) Tony Veale's and Mike Cook's amazing book, [TwitterBots: Making Machines that Make Meaning](https://mitpress.mit.edu/books/twitterbots).
+(Still reading and learning.)
 This script does not do justice to their work.
-But before I can get into the meat of what they have to teach, I have to sate my curiosity about the mechanics of getting a Twitter Bot account set up and publishing Tweets.
+But I just had to sate my curiosity about the mechanics of getting a Twitter Bot account set up and publishing Tweets.

 Another resource that I like is